Chart Color Schemes

 Acton's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mental health issues and asthma are the most prevalent conditions, affecting 15.6 and 9.9% of residents respectively.
-A total of 74.9% report no medical ailments, compared to 0% in the Australian Capital Territory.
-Acton has a small senior population of 0.3% (9 people), but health outcomes among seniors are above average and require more attention than the broader population.
+Mental health issues and asthma are the most prevalent conditions, affecting 15.6% and 9.9% of residents respectively.
+A total of 74.9% reported no medical ailments, contrasting with the Australian Capital Territory's 0%.
+Acton has a small senior population at 0.3%, or nine people, but requires more attention to health outcomes among seniors compared to the broader population.

 Frequently Asked Questions - Health